 In some cases, planks of wood are fed into specialized scanning machines after they have been tested by a specialist.
 Grading specialists use scannable lumber crayons or chalk markers to write information on the planks which they have evaluated.
 The machine will then scan and interpret the markings for inventory and sorting purposes.

-Scannable lumber crayons are made of semi-solid paint while scannable lumber chalk markers are sticks of specialized chalk.
+Scannable grade marking crayons are wax-based while scannable lumber chalk markers are sticks of specialized chalk.
 They essentially perform the same task.

 Both scannable lumber crayons and chalk are highly specialized in their application and were developed to be used in conjunction with specific lumber scanning machines such as those made by Lucidyne, Cypress, and Newnes/McGehee.
 They leave fluorescent, UV-scannable markings which are crucial to this type of lumber grading process.